How to Start Working Out After Sclerotherapy

 Your comfort is the top priority during a sclerotherapy session.
 The procedure is performed right in our office and is usually quite quick.
 You’ll be asked to lie down comfortably on an exam table with your legs slightly elevated.
 After cleaning the area, your provider will use a very fine needle to inject the sclerosing solution into the targeted spider veins.
 You might feel a slight pinch or a mild cramping sensation for a minute or two, but most people find the treatment very tolerable.
 Once the injections are complete, your provider will apply compression and massage the area to help disperse the solution and seal the vein.
 The entire appointment is typically over in less than an hour.

-The Science Behind Making Spider Veins Disappear
+The Simple Science of Fading Spider Veins

 So, how does a simple injection make prominent veins vanish?
 The magic is in the sclerosant solution.
 This specialized liquid is designed to irritate the inner walls of the targeted vein.
 This controlled irritation triggers a natural healing response from your body.
 The vein walls become inflamed and sticky, causing them to collapse and seal shut.
 Once closed, the vein can no longer carry blood.
 Your circulatory system is incredibly smart and simply redirects that blood flow to stronger, healthier veins.
 The collapsed, non-functional vein is then gradually reabsorbed by your body, just like a bruise, until it fades away completely.
 It’s a simple and elegant way to treat spider veins at their source.

-Your Recovery Timeline: From Treatment to Results
+Your Recovery Timeline: From Day One to Final Results

 One of the best parts of sclerotherapy is the minimal downtime.
 Most people can walk out of the office and get back to their daily routine immediately.
 To ensure the best results, you’ll be instructed to wear compression stockings for one to three weeks.
 This helps keep pressure on the treated veins and supports healthy circulation.
 While you should avoid strenuous exercise for a few days, walking is highly encouraged.
 You’ll start to see results within a few weeks, as smaller spider veins typically fade in three to six weeks.
 For larger veins, it might take three to four months to see the final outcome.
 Patience is key as your body works to clear the treated veins.